iwasaki-kenta/canteen/README.md

 A container orchestrator efficiently distributes containerized tech components given a set of servers to maximize a tech components performance and utilization of computational resources, and supervises each and every tech components lifecycle to ensure they get restarted or backed up should anything ever go wrong with the component.

-Google's decades of work led to a container orchestration platform popularly used in thousands of companie so worldwide known as Kubernetes.
+Google's decades of work with hundreds of thousand of servers led to a container orchestration platform popularly used in thousands of companies worldwide known as Kubernetes.
 Other solutions prior to Kubernetes have existed such as the extremely famous Apache DC/OS.

 As good as this may sound though, what are the disadvantages to employing a container orchestrator in a company's tech stack?